sunil4846/Login-and-Registration-with-Email-Verification-using-PHP-OOP/README.md

 # Login-and-Registration-with-Email-Verification-using-PHP-OOP
 Login-and-Registration-with-Email-Verification-using-PHP-OOP
 #user.php file is the class file
-#note:- copy the token number from database to activate the account.If the user doesnot activate or insert the token number then it will not login .
+#note:- copy the token number from database and paste in activation code to activate the account ,then an then only user gets logged in.